Skip to main content

 When will my street have the overhead lines undergrounded?

-Once you have determined which phase of the undergrounding process your location is in, refer to the FAQ's below.
+Once you have determined which phase of the undergrounding process your location is in, refer to the FAQs below.

 My neighborhood is listed as “Identified in Master Plan.”
 What does this mean?

-Identified in Master Plan simply means that the city is aware that there are overhead lines in your neighborhood in which they intend to eventually underground.
-However, there is no undergrounding timeline developed.
-This means we do not know when your community will be undergrounded.
+"Identified in Master Plan" simply means that the City is aware that overhead lines in your neighborhood are intended to be eventually undergrounded.
+However, no undergrounding timeline has been developed, so we do not know when your community will be undergrounded.

-What is the next step after Identified in Master Plan"?
+What is the next step after "Identified in Master Plan"?

-After this phase your community will begin project delivery in the Preliminary Studies phase.
-There are multiple steps required in this phase for your community project to proceed.
+After this phase, your community will begin project delivery in the Preliminary Studies phase.
+Multiple steps are required in this phase for your community project to proceed.
 These include an extensive environmental review of the project’s impacts.
 The City also requests preliminary costs for the project from SDG&E. The outcome of the environmental analysis combined with a check of adequate initial funding determines whether the project is then brought to City Council for District Creation.
-City Council must then vote in favor to create an Underground Utility District for the selected project, in accordance with the San Diego Municipal Code.
+City Council must then vote in favor of creating an Underground Utility District for the selected project, in accordance with the San Diego Municipal Code.
 When this hearing is being scheduled for a project, all residents and property owners within the proposed Underground Utility District are mailed a Public Hearing Notice and a map of the proposed area to be converted to underground.
 Therefore, you will know when this is happening in your neighborhood.
 Once City Council has created an Underground Utility District, the project moves into the design phase, which is followed by construction.
 For a full description of the District Creation process through to project completion, please visit our Undergrounding Process page.

 My neighborhood is listed as being in the Preliminary Studies phase.
 What does this mean?

-Neighborhoods either built with underground facilities or which underwent a completed undergrounding project are referred to as Undergrounded Communities.
+Neighborhoods either built with underground facilities or that underwent a completed undergrounding project are referred to as Undergrounded Communities.
 For projects recently in Undergrounding Construction, once all undergrounding and post-undergrounding work is complete, the project is then considered an Undergrounded Community.

 How are undergrounding projects funded?